Review · Other Supplements

 - Main risk

-- No clinical studies are cited, and evidence for brainwave entrainment is mixed
+- Zero clinical studies cited; brainwave entrainment evidence is mixed at best

 - Better use case